-Antonia Zervaki, Assistant Professor of International Relations Email: azervaki@pspa.uoa.gr 6 Themistokleous St., 4rd floor, Office 32 2.
+Nassia Yakovaki, Assistant Professor, Modern and Contemporary Social and Political History Email: nassiayakovaki@hotmail.com 6 Themistokleous Street, 2nd floor, office 9 2.
 MEET THE SEE STUDIES PROGRAMME ADMINISTRATOR

 Evelyn Karakatsani

-E-mail: postgrad\SEE@pspa.uoa.gr
+E-mail: postgrad SEE@pspa.uoa.gr

 Office 7, 2nd floor, 6 Themistokleous Street

 Tel: +30 210 368 8965 / +30 210 368 8966

 Evelyn Karakatsani is a graduate of the Department of Communication and Mass Media of the National and Kapodistrian University of Athens (NKUA) and an alumna of the Master's Programme in Southeast European Studies of the Department of Political Science and Public Administration of NKUA (academic year 2013-2014).
 She has previously worked at the Hellenic Foundation for European and Foreign Policy (ELIAMEP), as a programme manager.
 Since 2019 she is the programme assistant of the International Master in South European Studies (EUROSUD) in Athens and from September 2022 the administrator of the Master's Programme in Southeast European Studies: Politics, History, Economics.
 Evelyn will help you with any administrative inquires during your studies on the programme.

 3. INTRODUCING YOUR NEW 'HOME'

 3.1 OUR BUILDING IN 42-44 AIOLOU STREET

 Welcome to 42-44 Aiolou Street, Athens 105 60, the building used by all the Postgraduate Programmes of the Faculty of Political Science and Public Administration.
 The same building also houses our departmental library.
 We are just a few minutes' walk from Monastiraki Metro Station and 10 minutes' walk from Syntagma Square.
 We are also really close to the well-known neighbourhoods of Plaka and Psyrri.